-It should be ensured that it can be subsequently checked and established whether and by whom personal data is entered, altered or deleted in data processing systems.
-This is done by means of the following measures:
+To ensure that it can be subsequently checked and established whether and by whom personal data is entered, altered or deleted in data processing systems, the following measures are in place:

 - Responsibilities for data entry, including stand-in arrangements, are established by assigning authorisation. - Logging of all entries, alterations or deletions of data so that the originator, time and content of the change can be traced. - Relevant user activities are recorded (sender, time stamp and change content). - Log evaluation systems analyse captured logs.